 Less than two weeks later, however, Houthi spokesman Mohammad Abdul Salam met with Zarif in Tehran.
 Abdul Salam updated Zarif on the current conditions in Yemen.
 Zarif outlined Iran's four-point peace plan for Yemen and stressed the need for an immediate end to the war.
 He also called for the immediate shipment of humanitarian aid to Yemeni civilians.

-In mid-February, the United States, Britain, and France drafted a UN resolution that condemned Iran for violating the Yemen arms embargo by failing to prevent the Houthis from obtaining Iranian missiles.
+In February 2018, the United States, Britain, and France drafted a U.N. resolution that condemned Iran for violating the Yemen arms embargo by failing to prevent the Houthis from obtaining Iranian missiles.
 Russia vetoed the resolution.

-On a late April visit to New York, Foreign Minister Javad Zarif accused the United States of fabricating evidence related to the displayed missile parts recovered from Saudi Arabia.
-One featured logo was from the Standard Institute of Iran, which regulates consumer goods, not weapons, Zarif told the Associated Press.
+Foreign Minister Javad Zarif accused the United States of fabricating evidence related to the displayed missile parts recovered from Saudi Arabia.
+One featured logo was from the Standard Institute of Iran, which regulates consumer goods, not weapons, Zarif told the Associated Press during a visit to New York in late April 2018.
 “It’s a sign of quality,” Zarif said.
 “When people want to buy it, they look at whether it’s been tested by the Standard Institute of Iran that your cheese puffs are good, your cheese puffs will not give you a stomach ache.
 I mean, nobody will put the logo of the Standard Institute of Iran on a piece of missile.”

 The Houthis have other sources of support, however.
 They have reportedly received funding from local supporters and sympathetic charities as well as from illegal trade.